Charlotte Gateway Station: Phase 3

 This phase is currently not funded, but is expected to be developed mostly by private developers.

 Station layout

 As of December 2, 2022, the station consists of one island platform in the center of Trade Street, for Gold Line service, and it is located on what will become the front entrance of the intermodal station.
-A second, high-level island platform is located alongside Norfolk Southern's tracks for Amtrak service, which is not expected to begin before 2025.
+A second, high-level island platform is located alongside Norfolk Southern's tracks for Amtrak service, but not in service.